Argentina - ESPANOL

 Uruguay - ESPANOL

-Once users have access to an internal application or citizen-facing portal, it is important to validate that the same users are returning in order to maintain security of the system and guard against fraud, data loss and theft.
+Once users have access to a portal or applications, it is important to identify that the same users are returning in order to maintain security of the system and guard against account take-over, data loss and theft.
 Multifactor authentication is a simple yet secure way of knowing who is using your applications and ensuring that they are exactly who you expect them to be.